mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Decide fate of World-Splitter (destroy, hide, or use?)
 - Final confrontation with Lord Shadows
 - Resolve political crisis in kingdoms
-- Prevent (or control) Second Sundering
+- Prevent (or control) Second Worldrend

 **Epic Stakes:**
 - Continental destruction possible